jese11/HCP-wiki-public/PublicData/MEG Data FAQ.md

 These functions extract the list of all contrasts for all pipelines.

-### *How was the E-Prime trigger sequence reproduced for the tMEG scans in which no parallel port triggers were recorded?*
+### *5. How was the E-Prime trigger sequence reproduced for the tMEG scans in which no parallel port triggers were recorded?*

 In the Working Memory and Motor task scans, the signal in the TRIGGER channel consists of 2 superimposed bit patterns.
 One from the stimulus presentation computer that is running the E-Prime protocol, the other is from a photodiode placed in a corner on the stimulus presentation screen.